C8620/Source-Archive/README.md

 # Source Archive / Postscript Service
  This repo contains source code of GCG.moe's Source Archive.
 This code is independently developed and was used at https://src.gcg.moe/.
-A modified version is currently running at https://gcgsrc.csdcdo.org/ and https://script.gcg.moe/.
-You will need a HK/MO/TW/SG IP for the former and IP of any publishing area of Girl Cafe Gun for the latter to visit the website, or you will be barred by a 418 error.
+A modified version was previously running at https://gcgsrc.csdcdo.org/ and https://script.gcg.moe/.

+ Code contained in this repo has been replaced since the refreshed version of postscript service was rolled out, which used more methods improve the codebase and to better efficiency.

  Unfortunately, for securaty reasons, we are unable to publish the current version serving on http://src.gcg.moe/, but the core elements remain the same.